 Overview of Nevada Taxes

-Nevada’s property tax rates are relatively low.
-The state’s average effective property tax rate is 0.96%.
+Nevada’s property tax rates are among the lowest in the U.S. The state’s average effective property tax rate is just 0.48%, which is well below the national average of 0.99%.

 Enter Your Location